YTasheva/CyberNet-Detective/README.md

 ### Using the app

-- To begin using the app, type the phone number or the IP address in order to find more information.
+- To begin using the app, type the phone number or the IP address to find more information.
 On our page 'IP Tracker' we've explained in detail how to locate an IP address so you can input it in the form.
 Click the button "Get IP details" or "Search" button to generate the report.
 A modal stating that the 'Results are ready' will appear, asking for the client's agreement with the Terms of use.

-  - 'Ip Tracker' - A short report will be given on the left hand side.
+  - 'IP Tracker' - A short report will be given on the left-hand side.
 For a more extensive report scroll to the bottom of the 'IP Tracker' form where is located a button called 'Details'.
-A click will generate further twenty four data resources.
+A click will generate a further twenty-four data resources.

-  - 'Call Tracker' - A phone number and a country code are required in order to generate the search.
+  - 'Call Tracker' - A phone number and a country code are required to generate the search.
 Press on the "Search " button to see the results.

 ## Authors